hyperledger/besu-docs/docs/public-networks/get-started/system-requirements.md

 # System requirements for public networks

-You can use Hyperledger Besu on Ethereum Mainnet and public Ethereum testnets.

 Determine public network system requirements by checking CPU and disk space requirements using [Prometheus](../../how-to/monitor/metrics.md#monitor-node-performance-using-prometheus).
 Grafana provides a [sample dashboard](https://grafana.com/grafana/dashboards/10273) for Besu.